Are you completing requirements soon? If you have completed 45 hours or more, you might be close to completing a two-year degree.

 - Satisfy those requirements as stated in the current Calhoun Catalog.

-- There is no fee to apply and have a degree posted to your transcript.
-However, in order to receive a diploma, a $20 diploma fee will be charged to your MyCalhoun student account and must be paid.
+- There is no fee to apply and have a degree posted to your transcript and you may select to have a diploma certificate mailed to your home free of charge as well.

 Frequently Asked Questions:

 Submit application by clicking on link above- Application for Graduation (complete online survey) then print out application

 Mail into Admissions or fill out application in Admissions office; see advisor if need assistance completing form.

 Email status audit results will be sent generally within 6 weeks or less from time of submission.